October 2008 / Ruthie the Duck Lady of New Orleans

 She also enjoyed sitting atop bar stools.
 Pat O'Brien's, on Saint Peter, and Crazy Shirley's, on Bourbon, were two of her favorites.
 We met for the first time at Crazy Shirley's.
 It was that era when the fabled Sixties were morphing into the Seventies.
 Our best friend from college was a reporter for the Associated Press newly assigned to New Orleans.
-We came down, from Illinois, and spent an early Spring exploring the French Quarter.
-We walked through a magical barroom door and there sat Ruthie and a big white duck.
+I came to visit from Illinois, and spent an early Spring exploring the French Quarter.
+One day I walked through a magical barroom door and there sat Ruthie and a big white duck.

 She accepted a beer from the bartender.
 Complete with a saucer for the duck.
 She got "a little cigarette, for later" from a man, in a white-and-red striped shirt, standing just outside the barroom door selling Lucky Dogs.
 He also gave Ruthie's duck a piece of hot dog bun.

 At dinner, that night, my reporter friend told me the story of Ruthie, the Duck Lady -- a proud marcher in New Orleans passing parade.
-Could anyone want to live anywhere else?
-Within the year we signed up and moved in, next to Ruthie's world.
+After hearing that how could anyone want to live anywhere else?
+Within the year I signed up and moved in, next to Ruthie's world.

 Many are the pure fallen to an earlier grave.